-Meet Jennifer McClain-Counts, a biologist with the U.S. Geological Survey who uses chemistry to understand food webs in the ocean.
-Click on the images above to hear Jennifer talk about her job, or read the full text of Jennifer's interview below to learn more about her job.
+Jennifer McClain-Counts is a biologist with the U.S. Geological Survey who uses chemistry to understand food webs in the ocean.
+Read the full text of Jennifer's interview below to learn more about her job.

 What is your title?

 My job title is Biologist, but I am also the Laboratory Manager for Dr. Amanda Demopoulos.

 Where do you work?

 I work at the United States Geological Survey Southeast Ecological Science Center in Gainesville, Florida.

 I travel a fair amount, but it varies every year.
 My travels are contained within the United States, from conferences in Oregon to workshops in Massachusetts to research cruises out of Texas.
 The majority of my field work takes place in the north central Gulf of Mexico and in the Atlantic off the southeast United States.

 What are the educational requirements for your job?